SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-fedex-shipping-account.md

       </td>

       <td>
-        Enter the account number for DX Freight.
+        Enter the account number for FedEx.

         The format of the account number must be compliant with the carrier you have selected.
 For FedEx, the account number must be 9 characters long.
       </td>